CovertLab/wcEcoli/environment/README.md

 ## Usage

-1. To run Cell simulations, you need to have the sim_data files.
+1. To run Whole Cell E.coli simulations, you need to have the sim_data files.
 You can generate them via the runFitter manual runscript.
 In the wcEcoli directory:

     `> PYTHONPATH="$PWD" python runscripts/manual/runFitter.py`